CLASS OF 2020

 Join a diverse team of outstanding students, exceptional faculty, and distinguished researchers in the exciting field of quantitative and computational biology.

-"I am currently studying pure mathematics.
+"I am currently a PhD student in the Math Department at North Carolina State.
 I am forever indebted to the program and am very proud to have been in its first graduating class.
 The curriculum is very thoughtfully designed to address the needs of the aspiring modern biologist; however, to think that the value of the program is related to the classes it prescribes is a mistake.
 Its true value is the community it builds, the curiosity it sparks and the support it provides.
 The QBIO team have created something so rare: a program that is the best of its kind yet feels like a paradise."

 "I joined the QBIO major in summer 2017 shortly after it was announced.
 My favorite parts of being a QBIO student were the introductory seminar and getting to work with other seniors in the honors seminar.
 I studied circulating tumor cells for two and half years in the Convergent Science Institute in Cancer.
 After graduation, I started work as a Research Associate at Epic Sciences, a biotech company bringing CTC technology to patients.
 I'll be starting my MD-PhD in Summer 2021 at Columbia University."